Akshat-Pant/Digit-Recognition/README.md

 4. Next is a layer that converts the 2D matrix data to a vector called Flatten.
 It allows the output to be processed by standard fully connected layers.
 5. Next a fully connected layer with 128 neurons and rectifier activation function.
 6. Finally, the output layer has 10 neurons for the 10 classes and a softmax activation function to output probability-like predictions for each class.
+I played around with the hyperparameters of this model and ran it with different configurations.